 At the beginning of 2018, the publication got a new editor, stylish and ambitious reporter and producer Samantha Barry.
 With her arrival, the magazine renewed its identity for the first time in the last 10 years.

 The new logo consisted of 3D letters.
 The combination of clear elements and halftones revived the title, showing maximum proximity to readers and understanding their joys and worries.
-The voluminous letters conveyed the vibrant, lively style of the publications’ adherence to modern style and their participation in the flow of real events.
+The voluminous letters conveyed the publication’s vibrant, lively adherence to modern style and its participation in the flow of real events.

 The black-and-white symbols hint at the light and dark stripes that make life interesting and full.
 White is the color of news and sensations, and black is the shade of articles about celebrities who have reached the pinnacle.